 How We Distribute Units.
 We sell units to the public through broker-dealers and other firms.
 We pay part of the sales fee you pay to these distribution firms when they sell units.
-The distribution fee paid is 2.00% of the Public Offering Price per unit of the Dividend Strength Trust and 3.00% of the Public Offering Price per unit of the Dividend Growth Trust.
+The distribution fee paid is 2.00% of the Public Offering Price per unit.

 Eligible dealer firms and other selling agents that sell units of Guggenheim Funds unit trusts in the primary market are eligible to receive additional compensation for volume sales.
 Such payments will be in addition to the regular concessions paid to dealer firms as set forth in the applicable trust's prospectus.
 For this volume concession, Guggenheim Investment Grade Corporate Trust 3-7 Year, Investment Grade Corporate Trust 3-7 Year, Guggenheim Investment Grade Corporate Trust 5-8 Year and Guggenheim Short Duration High Yield Trust are designated as "Fixed Income Trusts" and all other Guggenheim Funds unit trusts are designated as "Equity Trusts."
-Sales of units from the following Guggenheim Funds unit trust strategies will not count towards this volume concession: Advisory Series: Guggenheim Investment Grade Corporate Trust 3-7 Year; Advisory Series: Investment Grade Corporate 3-7 Year Trust; Blue Chip Growth Portfolio,
+Sales of units from the following Guggenheim Funds unit trust strategies will not count toward this volume concession: Advisory Series: Guggenheim Investment Grade Corporate Trust 3-7 Year; Advisory Series: Investment Grade Corporate 3-7 Year Trust; Blue Chip Growth Portfolio CDA; ARK Early Stage Disruptors Portfolio, CDA; Dow 50 Value Dividend Portfolio, CDA; Kensho Space Exploration & Innovation Portfolio, CDA and S&P Dividend Aristocrats Select 25 Strategy Portfolio, CDA.
+Eligible dealer firms and other selling agents who, during the previous consecutive 12-month period through the end of the most recent month, sold primary market units of eligible Guggenheim

-CDA; ARK Early Stage Disruptors Portfolio, CDA; Dow 50 Value Dividend Portfolio, CDA; Kensho Space Exploration & Innovation Portfolio, CDA and S&P Dividend Aristocrats Select 25 Strategy Portfolio CDA.
-Eligible dealer firms and other selling agents who, during the previous consecutive 12-month period through the end of the most recent month, sold primary market units of eligible Guggenheim Funds unit investment trusts in the dollar amounts shown below will be entitled to up to the following additional sales concession on primary market sales of units during the current month of unit investment trusts sponsored by us:
+Funds unit investment trusts in the dollar amounts shown below will be entitled to up to the following additional sales concession on primary market sales of units during the current month of unit investment trusts sponsored by us:

-Additional Concession Additional Concession for
+T-4-1 0-1 Additional Concession Additional Concession for

 Total Sales for Equity Fixed Income

 (in millions) Trust Units Trust Units

 \$25 but less

 than \$100 0.035% 0.035%

 \$100 but less

 than \$150 0.050% 0.050%

 \$150 but less

 than \$250 0.075% 0.075%

 \$250 but less

 than \$1,000 0.100% 0.100%

 \$1,000 but less

 than \$5,000 0.125% 0.100%

 \$5,000 but less

 than \$7,500 0.150% 0.100%

 \$7,500 or more 0.175% 0.100%